notthelewis/showcases/rust/blewis/PROTO.md

 the syscall: `read()` twice.

 And the final nail in the coffin, for me, is that we need far fewer allocations and overall operations during the parse routine.
-When parsing the RESP3 version, the routine could look something like this:
+When parsing the RESP3 version, a naive routine _could_ look something like this:

 ```rs
 let mut read_buf: Vec<u8> = Vec::with_capacity(MAX_BULK_STRING_LEN);